oucs-teaching/cosc349-labs/lab03.md

 :::warning
 The CS lab environment seems to required some extra tweaking: what worked on my account didn't work on student accounts for as-yet unclear reasons.

-I have pushed the change to the git repository.
-If you search in your Vagrantfile for a line including "dmode", then you're using the fixed version.
-Run `git pull` if you had previously cloned an older version of the repository.
+I pushed a change to the git repository to fix the issue.
+This should mean that your `Vagrantfile` contains a line including "dmode".
+If I make any further changes to the repository you can always run `git pull` to update your clone of the repository.
 :::

 Now open in your web browser http://127.0.0.1:8080/ and you should see a test page.
 The HTML for this test page is contained within the `www` directory of the `git` repository that you cloned.
 Note that you have not needed to use `vagrant ssh` to set anything up—all the functionality required was set up by the shell provisioner in the `Vagrantfile`.